AxisPhilly/stacked-up/README.md

+# Stacked Up

-# Stacked Up: Do Philly students have enough books?
+## Do Philly students have enough books?

 Explore the textbook inventory of Philadelphia public schools and see if schools have enough reported books to teach approved reading and math curriculum.